rakia drink

 According to the raw material, three main types of rakia can be distinguished:

-1. Spirits obtained with pome fruits, of which apples and pears are the most common.
+1. Spirits are obtained with pome fruits, of which apples and pears are the most common.

 2. Those obtained with stone fruits, mainly sweet cherries, sour cherries, plums, apricots, and peaches.